 This campaign also had an added team fundraising element.
 Local businesses competed with one another to raise the most, which created a lively, fun atmosphere.

-8. Make a No Shave November everyone can join in on 🥸
+9. Make a No Shave November everyone can join in on.

 Movember and No Shave November, popular social challenges to see who can grow the most facial hair, were created to raise awareness and funds for men’s health and cancer prevention.
 Anyone can play on this idea for a good cause of their choosing—just make sure to take lots of photos!

-Every participant received a special pin for joining the campaign, created their own individual or team fundraising page, donated $25 or more, and encouraged their friends and family to help them reach their goal.
+Every participant received a special pin for joining the campaign.
+They created their own individual or team fundraising page, donated $25 or more, and encouraged their friends and family to help them reach their goal.
 The top three earners even won a special prize at the end of the competition!
-The novelty of this campaign has drawn attention to their cause from local media and helped them to raise thousands of dollars.
+The novelty of this campaign drew attention to their cause from local media and helped them to raise thousands of dollars.

 Looking for more inspiration?
 Dive deeper into these additional resources: